genccal/ds-portfolio/de_getaround_eu_challenge/README.md

 ## Level 2
 First, to create a simple local HTTP server, I created a new class inherited from `BaseHTTPRequestHandler` from `http.server` module.
 I programmed the method `do_POST` to fulfill the task.

-Second, I used `json.load` to receive the body from the post request.
+Second, I used `json.load` to receive the body from the POST request.
 The text is under the key *log*.

 Last, I applied the algorithm from Level 1 to complete the rest of task.